Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 8. National and community charity programs

 America is a nation of givers, and home to nonprofits dedicated to practically every cause, including medications for individuals in need.
-Begin with an online search for a particular condition, and chances are, you’ll find great resources that can reduce your prescription costs.
+Begin with an online search for a particular condition, and you may find resources that can reduce your prescription costs.
 The National Council on Aging offers a tool that searches for benefits programs based on your geographic area.

 Prescription drugs can improve the quality of your life – and even save your life.
 Devoting a little time to research can help ensure you won’t be priced out of the medications you need.